sagarbrathod1/BrandAI/README.md

 # Brand AI | [Live Site](https://brandai.vercel.app/)

+> :warning: **This app is no longer functional due to loss of access to AWS Free Tier.**

 This is an AI-driven software-as-a-solution (SaaS) application that generates upbeat taglines and search-engine-optimized keywords for businesses/brands.

 ## Specifics